Composite Enclaves: Towards Disaggregated Trusted Execution: Related Work

+Finally, CURE~\cite{bahmani2021cure} proposes a TEE architecture that enables enclaves on all privilege levels.
+As such, CURE also enables enclaves that have exclusive access to specific peripherals against a software adversary similar to our approach.
+However, attestation to an enclave in CURE does not extend to peripherals.
+Besides, kernel-space enclaves in CURE run on a reserved core with, to the best of our knowledge, no option to yield back to the OS, and thus, wasting resources while waiting for new data from peripherals.

+\paragraph*{Other Isolation Methods} Minimal hypervisors or microkernels~\cite{herder2006minix} can also achieve isolation, and some are even formally verified~\cite{klein2009sel4,vasudevan2013design}.
+Usually, such proposals do not natively support attestation.
+However, by adding a root-of-trust and some minor software components to measure and sign applications, microkernels could be extended to support a simple form of remote attestation similar to academic TEE proposals~\cite{keystone}.
+While there are other challenges to overcome such as key distribution and revocation, and software updates, these challenges are identical for TEEs and have been handled in the past~\cite{sgx,kaplan2016amdmemencryption}.
+From a TCB perspective, hypervisors and microkernels include a scheduler, moving it from the untrusted OS to the TCB, and thus, may result in a bigger TCB.

-Fidelius~\cite{fidelius}, ProtectIOn~\cite{protection}, FPGA-based overlays~\cite{fpga_overlay}, IntegriKey~\cite{integrikey} are some of the trusted path solutions that use external trusted hardware devices that work as intermediaries between the platform and IO devices.
-These external trusted devices create a trusted path between a remote user and the peripheral and enable the user to send/retrieve sensitive data securely to and from the peripheral in the presence of an attacker-controlled OS.
-Such solutions provide a loose notion of peripheral awareness.
-However, platform-wide attestation and strong isolation guarantee is out-of-scope of such proposals.
+\paragraph*{Bump in the Wire-based Solutions} Fidelius~\cite{fidelius}, ProtectIOn~\cite{protection}, IntegriScreen~\cite{integriscreen}, FPGA-based overlays~\cite{fpga_overlay}, IntegriKey~\cite{integrikey} are some of the trusted path solutions that use external trusted hardware devices as intermediaries between the platform and IO devices.
+These external devices create a trusted path between a remote user and the peripheral and enable the user to exchange sensitive data securely with the peripheral in the presence of an attacker-controlled OS.